 Outdoor play is a daily activity.
 Exercise and fresh air have positive effects on children and adults as long as they are dressed appropriately for the weather.
 Children who attend must go outdoors with their class.
-Please do not request for your child to remain indoors.

-School Administrator may cancel outdoor play due to:
+The school administrator may cancel outdoor play due to:

-- Weather conditions such as ice or quality of air - Weather alert or advisory by local authorities - Low temperatures of 10 degrees below zero Fahrenheit with wind chill factored in.
+- Weather conditions such as ice or quality of air - Weather alert or advisory by local authorities - Low temperatures of 10 degrees below zero degrees Fahrenheit with wind chill factored in